 Although I’m not an expert on the company surrounding Rolfs and Amity one thing is clear.
 They essentially paved the way for the look and feel of the wallets we know today.
 Some of the wallets they provided back in the early 1920s are still being used today and wallets of today are still using features first used by Amity & Rolfs.
 Although Amity had a sad ending to its life, the legacy of Amity and what they achieved will never be forgotten and we can thank them for creativity and innovation.

-Check out our top picks for all the best wallets being crowdfunded though Kickstarter in the month of August 2020.
-See if anything takes your fancy today.
+Discover our top picks for the best wallets being crowdfunded on Kickstarter in the month of Novemeber 2020.